 Perhaps, then, it was inevitable that when earlier this year, I found myself staying in a flat above a bookshop in Larkhall, on the eastern edge of Bath, from where you could see Solsbury Hill, I felt unable to resist its call.

 This was our last stop on a post-lockdown late family summer holiday, come, Somerset centred Odyssey.
 Hills had been climbed already, including, Glastonbury Tor, Tor Hill (Wells), Brean Down, Tickenham Hill, Wain’s Hill (Clevedon) and various urban hills in my home-town, Bristol.

-For a lover of hills, this small region of the country, offered quite the range: steep hills, lone hills, round hills, hills with views of the sea, hills buzzed by kestrels, or patrolled by buzzards, internationally renowned hills with ruined churches on top, hills crowned by stands of trees, hills once topped by hill-forts, hills with winds that land a flurry of blows near the summit and hills disguised with houses and shops groaning up and down their slopes.
+For a lover of hills, this small region of the country offers quite the range: steep hills, lone hills, round hills, hills with views of the sea, hills buzzed by kestrels, or patrolled by buzzards, internationally renowned hills with ruined churches on top, hills crowned by stands of trees, hills once topped by hill-forts, hills with winds that land a flurry of blows near the summit and hills disguised as city streets, with houses and shops groaning up and down their slopes.

 Finally, as part of my unintentional, low-altitude, West Country version of Munro bagging, Solsbury Hill, was next.
 Glastonbury Tor might top it for mystical stature and sheer popping-out of the surrounding flat ground wonder, but Solsbury Hill had its own song.
 And a good one at that.

 On a wet Tuesday afternoon, I was granted permission to go for a walk alone, without snack-demanding, short-legged sons.
 I set out hopefully, without a map because I didn’t think I’d need one.
 Not for an imposing landmark I could see down the road.
 The top, I figured, appeared to be less than a couple of miles away, as the crow flies.